armaos/chalenge_part1/Chalenge_part2_solutions.md

 LEFT JOIN flat_tags ft ON DATE(fpe.event_time) = ft.event_date
 LEFT JOIN summary_event_day se ON DATE(fpe.event_time) = se.event_date
 GROUP BY DATE(fpe.event_time)
-ORDER BY event_date
+ORDER BY event_date;
-LIMIT 1;
 ```

 ## Questions
 # Did you need to do any assumptions because of any ambiguity or any edge cases?
-We can have more that one cases(event_id) on one same day that all have same processing_time_ms and HTSGET source label.
-To avoid that scenario, I first computied the sum(weights) for all event_ids and then i selected as sum(weights) of the day, teh maximum among them.
-This happens in the summary_event_day table that gets the max among event_ids of the same day from the summary_event table.
+***Edge case:*** We can have more that one cases(event_id) on one same day that all have same processing_time_ms and HTSGET source label.
+To avoid that scenario, I first computed the sum(weights) for all event_ids and then i selected as the sum(weights) of the day, the maximum among those events.
+This happens in the summary_event_day table that gets the max among event_ids of the same day as provided by the summary_event table.

 # Have you encountered any errors during the development?
 Can you describe which ones and what did you do to solve them?
 Syntax errors as always.